chirathyh/chirathyh.github.io/_pages/about.md

   - /about.html
 ---

+Hello..
+I'm Chirath,

-Hi I'm Chirath, a third year PhD student at the School of Computing, Australian National University.
+A third year PhD student at the School of Computing, Australian National University.
 Following my passion in Machine learning (ML) & Health Informatics, currently I’m part of the Big Data program of the “Our Health In Our Hands (OHIOH)” ANU Grand Challenge initiative.
 My research focuses on designing a control system to the artificial pancreas for glucose regulation in Type 1 Diabetes.
 I enjoy exploring the research areas of ML, reinforcement learning and control systems.

 <!-- I completed my BSc (Hons) in Electronics & Telecommunication Engineering from the University of Moratuwa, Sri Lanka, and a product of Ananda College, Colombo 10.
 I have diverse interest areas in research such as AI, Machine Learning, Biomedical Signal Processing, Financial Analytics and Data Science.
 I'm a CIMA passed finalist, and have been able to successfully combine my engineering and accounting knowledge to work on develop algorithms focusing on financial predictions and fraud analytics.